OllieKampo/ASH-HCR-Planner/README.md

 * __Action Precondition__ - "A robot can only grasp objects that share its location"
 * __State Variable Relation__ - "Grasped objects continue to share a robot's location as it moves"

-Constructing an abstraction hierarchy requires defining a series of abstract domain models.
+Constructing an abstraction hierarchy for HCR planning requires defining a series of abstract domain models.
-An abstract domain model may; remove, generalise, or redefine system laws, in order to obtain a simplified description of the domain and problem.
+An abstract domain model may; remove, generalise, or redefine any of these system laws, in order to obtain a simplified description of the domain and problem.
 The intuition is that, a plan generated in an abstract model should be significantly easier to solve than the original model, and the abstract plan should give the robot enough of an understanding of what the structure of the original level plan might look like to guide its search for it.
 When the time saved by this is more than the time taken to obtain the abstract solution, then we have benefited from such a mechanism.